 Registering at the Tournament:

-Alternatively, you can register the day of the tournament.
-However, sometimes we have to limit the number of fencers in an event.
-So, it always a safer bet to preregister.
+For local tournaments, you might be able to register the day of the tournament.
+However, this is a risky option as sometimes the number of fencers in an event is limited.
+It always a safer bet to preregister.
 If you do register on the day of the event, look for the registration table when you enter the tournament location.
 Please note that the times for each event listed in the tournament schedule and on AskFred are the times when registration closes, not when the event begins.
-As mentioned, you will also need to pay for the event and fill out a couple of County forms.

 Please remember that your fencer must register before registration closes to participate in an event.
 The event itself will usually begin about 10-15 minutes after registration for the event closes.
 It may start immediately after closure if there are only a small number of fencers participating in the event.